 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their tour.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in Canada go to: http://www.worldtravelguide.net/canada/public-holidays
+For a current list of public holidays in Canada, including those with moveable dates, go to timeanddate.com/holidays